ShumailaAhmed/AI-Workshop/README.md

 validation_loader = torch.utils.data.DataLoader(validation_dataset, batch_size = 100, shuffle=False)
 ```

-we can analyze the images by plotting it, for this we need to change it to numpy array.
-Lets define a function for that
+we can analyze the images by plotting them, for this we need to change it to a numpy array.
+Let's define a function for that

 ```
 def im_convert(tensor):
   image = tensor.clone().detach().numpy() # we will clone, and detach and call numpy function
   # this returns a numpy array of 1x28x28 shape corresponding to channel x width x height.
-  # to show the image we need 28 x 28 x 1 array i.e width x height x channel.
+  # to show the image we need a 28 x 28 x 1 array i.e width x height x channel.
   # hence we take a transpose
   image = image.transpose(1, 2, 0) # swaping axis
   image = image * np.array((0.5, 0.5, 0.5)) + np.array((0.5, 0.5, 0.5)) # now we denormalize the image by multiplying the SD and adding the mean
   image = image.clip(0, 1) # to ensure the range between min value 0 and max 1
   return image
 ```
-Now, we need to itterate through data
+Now, we need to iterate through data

 ```
 dataiter = iter(training_loader) #create an object that allow us to itterate through training loader one element at a time.